 Course manuals can be found on the Current Students webpage:

 Minors (only offered in our 1st trimester)

 A minor (elective) is a fun way to expand your knowledge and skills.
-A minor forms a coherent package of courses and comprises 15 ECTS.
+A minor forms a coherent package of courses and comprises 15 EC.
 Various working forms are possible —work placements, group assignments and series of classes—but together; these always form a larger whole.

 Due to limited spots available per minor or due to clashes in your timetable in combination with other selected courses from RSM, it could be that you will not get your most preferred minor.
 Students can attend 1 minor only.

 Description of the minors at RSM:

 Courses at other schools (Economics and Medicine excluded)

 You are able to attend a course from another school, when accepted at our school it will be your own responsibility to check whether the timetable of that course or exam does not clash with the courses from RSM.
 It is also your responsibility to make sure that you are aware of the registration (deadline) of that course.

 For some courses prerequisites are asked, this should be mentioned in the course description.

 Every school has its own deadline, its own registration form etc. Here are the (current) links to the course offer at the other schools: